What.CD: Leaks

 The Radiohead song "These Are My Twisted Words" was uploaded to the tracker on 12 August 2009.
-Fans speculated the song had been leaked by the band itself and contained hints to an upcoming EP entitled "Wall of Ice."
-The song was freely released on 17 August 2009, on the band's website, similar to their release of In Rainbows.
+Fans speculated the song had been leaked by the band itself and contained hints to an upcoming EP entitled Wall of Ice.
+The song was released on 17 August 2009, on the band's website, similar to their release of In Rainbows.

-In 2009, Microsoft's COFEE forensic tool was leaked on the site.
+In 2009, Microsoft's forensic tool, Computer Online Forensic Evidence Extractor (COFEE), was leaked on the site.
 Administrators later removed the software.
 The What.CD staff said of the removal: "Suddenly, we were forced to take a real look at the program, its source, and the potential impact on the site and security of our users and staff.
 And when we did, we didn't like what came of it.
 So, a decision was made.
 The torrent was removed (and it is not to be uploaded here again)."
-The leaked program is now available through several torrent sites and can be found on Wikileaks or Google.

 On 28 November 2013, a What.CD user uploaded scans of three unpublished stories by American author J. D. Salinger.
 Similar to the response to the COFEE upload, an administrator removed the torrent.
-It is not clear how the unpublished material was obtained, as the original sources came from two different locations (the University of Texas and Princeton University), suggesting the works were obtained on separate occasions and later combined.
-These stories quickly spread over to other open BitTorrent sites, like The Pirate Bay, and image sharing sites, such as Imgur.
-What.CD staff said of the removal: "Due to this case’s rare and unlikely circumstances, due to the unnecessary and unwanted attention the Salinger leak has brought, and due to our desire to comply with the desires of the Salinger estate or other involved parties in this matter, the content has been removed from What.CD.
-It is not to be re-uploaded under any circumstances, and anyone found doing so will have their account disabled."